-How to Clear your Mind
+How to Clear Your Mind

 “I can’t stop thinking… It’s like my mind won’t shut off… My thoughts just keep racing.
 I lie awake at night, endlessly going over what I should have done or said…”

-This article will teach you:
+This article will help you:

-• Methods to naturally quiet your mind
+- Learn natural ways to quiet your mind

 Thoughts Are Not the Problem